thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Active Health
 		</td>
 		<td>
-			A national social movement to spur Singaporeans to take ownership of their health and wellness and help one another meet their goals, and to celebrate living together.
+			A national movement to spur Singaporeans to take ownership of their health and wellness; help one another meet their goals; and to celebrate living together.
 		</td>
 	</tr>
 	<tr>